5

 • Empty containers.

-Want to dispose of your medicines yourself?
-Please view the regulations on proper disposal and learn more about authorized collectors.
+Please view the regulations on proper disposal and search for a local authorized collector.